A CNNMoney report recently details a sad but not-so-surprising fact — most Americans don’t have enough cash to handle a $1‚000 emergency bill.

 Consumer debt in America has reached epic proportions because of predatory lending‚ the effects of the Great Recession on the job market and unexpected‚ large-scale medical bills that leave families in shambles.
 So‚ for many‚ relying on credit cards and loans is the only way to get by.

 Financial planners harp on keeping six months in savings‚ but for many who are jobless‚ or for those in minimum wage jobs‚ that seems like a pipe dream.
 Drowning in debt isn’t a way to live.
-Bankruptcy in Los Angeles is an option that will allow consumers to eliminate their debts and begin to repair their credit after consulting with an experienced Encino Bankruptcy Lawyer.
+Bankruptcy in Woodland Hills is an option that will allow consumers to eliminate their debts and begin to repair their credit after consulting with an experienced Encino Bankruptcy Lawyer.

 According to the CNN article‚ 64 percent of people don’t have cash available to take care of a $1‚000 expense in a pinch‚ such as a broken water heater‚ car repair or medical bill.
 The survey was done by the National Foundation for Credit Counseling.